CrazyTalk

 CrazyTalk is Reallusion's brand name for its 2D animation software.
 The product series includes CrazyTalk, a 2D facial animation software tool, and CrazyTalk Animator, a face and body 2D animation suite.

-CrazyTalk, the 2D facial animation software, is a real-time, 2D animation and rendering software that enables users to make 2D animated cartoons.
-It is a facial animation tool that uses voice and text to vividly animate facial images.
-It has an auto motion engine which allows animators to use the intensity of their voice to drive their animations in real-time.
+CrazyTalk is a real-time, 2D animation and rendering software developed and marketed by Reallusion, which is mainly used to make 2D animated cartoons.
+Features include facial animation tool that uses voice and text to animate facial images, auto motion engine that uses the intensity of animator's voice to drive their animations in real-time.
 As of January 2016, the CrazyTalk software is in version 8.

-CrazyTalk is developed and marketed by Reallusion, a company that has a software and digital content development base in California and Taiwan, with offices and training centres in the U.S., Germany and Japan.

-Although it is still available to purchase CrazyTalk 8 is a legacy product so there will be no further updates or releases (Note that a statement to this effect appears in the Google search results for the official website, but confusingly does not appear to be on the official website).
+CrazyTalk 8 does not have further updates or releases as it is a legacy product. (note that a statement to this effect appears in the Google search results for the official website, but confusingly does not appear to be on the official website).

 History

 When Reallusion began as a company back in 1993, it first started developing full motion capture systems for real-time applications.
-During the first stages of development the company originally ran into issues on how tocompany Kodak, at a New York show.
-Kodak immediately took a liking into the software and chose to work with it in several marketing campaigns.
-From then on CrazyTalk was born.
+During the first stages of development the company originally had problems capturing both body animation and facial animation without having to do post-production of either, so engineers at the company created a small hardware device that would allow them to puppeteer a character's facial expressions in real-time during the body motion capturing process.
+Reallusion soon decided to create an in-house software application that could replace this handheld rig.
+Here is where CrazyTalk first took steps as an internal software script for company use only.
+Sometime later, Reallusion demoed the application to the American technology company Kodk, at a New York show.
+Kodak immediately took a liking to the software and chose to work with io in several marketing campaigns.
+From that day on, CrazyTalk was born.

 Applications

-Besides being used as a facial 2D cartoon and avatar creation tool, CrazyTalk is also a platform for app game development.
+CrazyTalk is also a platform for app game development.
 Other applications include using CrazyTalk as a 2D training and marketing resource for education, industry, and business.
-CrazyTalk also enables users to export projects to iOS devices and directly publish them to social web sites like Facebook, Twitter, or use embedded codes to fit interactive talking avatars into HTML web designs.
+CrazyTalk allows exporting projects to iOS devices and directly publish them to social websites like Facebook, and Twitter, or use embedded codes to fit interactive talking avatars into HTML web designs.

-Network studios have used CrazyTalk and CrazyTalk Animator in their daily production due to short delivery deadlines.
-Television shows like Jimmy Kimmel LIVE! use both CrazyTalk and CrazyTalk Animator 2D applications to produce real-time animations for broadcast.
+CrazyTalk and CrazyTalk Animator was used by Network studios in their daily production due to short delivery deadlines and used by television shows like Jimmy Kimmel LIVE! to produce real-time animations for broadcast.